Red-moustached fruit dove

-The red-moustached fruit dove (Ptilinopus mercierii) was a species of bird in the family Columbidae.
+The red-moustached fruit dove or moustached fruit dove (Ptilinopus mercierii) is an extinct species of bird in the family Columbidae.
 It was endemic to French Polynesia.
 The last record was of the subspecies P. m. tristrami on Hiva Oa, in 1922.
 Its extinction has been attributed to predation by the introduced great horned owl (Bubo virginianus), as well as by introduced rats and cats.
 In 1994, it was listed as an extinct species on the International Union for Conservation of Nature Red List of Endangered Species.

 Description

 The red-moustached fruit dove measured 21 to 23 cm in length.
 The head, breast, and neck were bluish grey, and the tail was short, almost square shaped.
 The underpart plumage was golden yellow in colour.
 The juvenile had less yellow on the hind neck and crown.
 The breast was green-tinged and had light yellowish on the peripheries of the feathers.
 The undertail coverts were yellow-white.

 It was similar in appearance with the white-capped fruit dove (Ptilinopus dupetithouarsii).